akruszewski/gibl/manuscript/chapter3.md

 The `#:prefab` part is new.
 A prefab ("previously fabricated") structure type is a built-in type that is known to the Racket printer - we can print/display the structure and all of its contents.
 In addition we can serialize/deserialize these kinds of structures.

-We will make a procedure that generates a wallet by generating random public and private keys.
+We will make a procedure that creates a wallet by generating random public and private keys.
 It will rely on the RSA algorithm.

 I> ### Definition 2
 I>